khamzatMurj/10-kubernetes/Notes.md

 All the microservices of the sample application already provide a command that can be executed to check the liveness of the microservice.
 So we just have to tell K8s to call this command for the liveness probe of the container.

-Add the following snipped to each container configuration (replace the port number to match the port of each container) except for the 'redis' container:
+Add the following snipped to each container configuration (replace the port number to match the port of each container) except for the 'redis' and 'frontend' container:
 ```yaml
 livenessProbe:
   periodSeconds: 5